icon-community/docs.icon.community/pages/advanced-topics/tutorials/2023-07-11-xcall-tutorials-creating-a-cross-chain-voting-dapp-part-4.md

 ## Conclusion

-In this tutorial we finish up the xCall series setting up the unit tests for the Java and Solidity contracts.
+In this tutorial we finish up the ICON GMP (xCall) series setting up the unit tests for the Java and Solidity contracts.

-We invite you to use xCall and give your projects cross chain capabilities, if you need help or want to join our developer community you can visit the [Discord Channels for the ICON Project](https://icon.community/icondiscord/).
+We invite you to use ICON GMP (xCall) and give your projects cross chain capabilities, if you need help or want to join our developer community you can visit the [Discord Channels for the ICON Project](https://icon.community/icondiscord/).

 ## Further Resources
 * Smart contracts in the official docs: https://docs.icon.community/icon-stack/smart-contracts